 - 3 cups half-and-half cream

 - In a large skillet, melt butter.
 Stir in apples and brown sugar.
 Cook over medium heat for 6-7 minutes or until apples are tender, stirring occasionally.

-- Place bread cubes in a greased 13-in. x 9-in. baking dish.
+- Place bread cubes in a greased 13x9-in. baking dish.
 Add the apple mixture, chips and walnuts; toss to coat.
 In a large bowl, whisk the eggs, cream and vanilla; pour over bread mixture.

-- Bake at 350° for 40-45 minutes or until a knife inserted near the center comes out clean.
+- Bake at 350° for 40-45 minutes or until a knife inserted in the center comes out clean.
 Drizzle with melted cinnamon chips if desired.
 Serve warm.
 Refrigerate leftovers.
-Yield: 12 servings.

-Originally published as Apple Bread Pudding in Simple & Delicious January/February 2008, p66
+Originally published as Cinnamon and Butterscotch Apple Bread Pudding in Simple & Delicious January/February 2008